oceanprotocol/docs/discover/networks/README.md

 ### Oasis Sapphire Mainnet

 [Ocean Predictoor](../predictoor/README.md) is deployed on Oasis Sapphire mainnet for its ability to keep EVM transactions private.
-This deployment does do not currently support ocean.js, ocean.py, or Ocean Market on Oasis Sapphire.
+This deployment does do not currently support ocean.js, ocean.py, or Ocean Market.

 <table data-header-hidden>
 <tbody>